 San Clemente, Calif.
 (September 24, 2019) – USA Surfing named a star-studded, 12-athlete team to take on the world’s best junior surfers at the Vissla International Surfing Association (ISA) World Junior Championship held in Huntington Beach Oct.
 26- Nov.
 3, 2019.

 Head junior team coach Brett Simpson selected the most competitive team possible to compete against the world’s top surfers on our home beach in Surf City, USA.
-The team consists of some fresh talent and rising stars flaring up on the QS and even CT wildcard positions.
+The team consists of some fresh talent and rising stars flaring up on the QS, Prime Series and USA Championships at Lowers.
 “I’m really excited about our team,” Simpson said.
 “We’ve got some veterans mixed with some really young talent.
 These are long events with a lot of heats and learning along the way!”

 The World Junior Surfing Championship is the largest junior surfing competition in the world, bringing together hundreds of surfers from more than 40 nations.
 USA Surfing’s team won team silver in 2018 in Huntington Beach and gold in 2017 in Hyuga, Japan.

 Surfing for your country and carrying the flag in the Opening Ceremony Parade of Nations takes on extra meaning with surfing making its Olympic debut in 2020.
 This 2019 ISA World Junior Surfing Championship team potentially includes 2024 and 2028 Olympians.

 The 2019 ISA World Junior Surfing Championship team members are:

 Samantha Sibley, San Clemente, Calif.

 Dimitri Poulos, Ventura, Calif.

 Nico Coli, San Clemente, Calif.

 Taj Lindblad, San Clemente, Calif.